Higashiosaka Osaka, Japan Travel Guide

 Always seek permission to photograph people, notably for children.
 Do not photograph inside temples, shrines, or private homes if prohibited by signs or explicit requests.

 Dress modestly, ensuring shoulders and knees are covered.
-Remove shoes before entering certain areas of places of worship and shrines.
+Remove shoes before entering certain areas of holy places and shrines.
 Maintain silence or low voices within sacred spaces.

-Find accommodations that prioritize environmental practices and local sourcing.
+Find accommodations that focus on the environment practices and local sourcing.

 Explore EcobnbDiscover operators committed to responsible and authentic travel experiences.